zeycookss/Weatherly/README.md

 ---

-# ⭐ Support
+# ⋆˚࿔ Support

 If you like this project,

-⭐ Star the repository
+𓇼 Star the repository

 🍴 Fork it